 4. Oregon Travel Experience - Cannon Beach.
 (Submitted on January 30, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.)

 Credits.
 This page was last revised on February 11, 2018.
-This page originally submitted on January 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 80 times since then and 3 times this year.
+It was originally submitted on January 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 112 times since then and 9 times this year.
 Last updated on January 30, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
 Photos: 1, 2, 3. submitted on January 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 4. submitted on January 27, 2018.
 5. submitted on January 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.